• Skip to primary navigation

 Tender, moist homemade sandwich bread is hard to resist.
 This is the perfect everyday bread loaf for a growing family, especially if you find yourself in a busy season of life!
 The best part?
 It only takes 6 easy ingredients!
 If you have been looking for the big batch homemade bread recipe, keep reading!

-rising time & cooling time2 hrs 15 mins
+rising time & cooling time 2 hours hrs 15 minutes mins

 Equipment